Menu

 1. System evaluation: Determine current filter size and MERV capability

-2. Health needs assessment: Evaluate allergy, asthma, and sensitivity requirements
+2. Health needs assessment: Evaluate allergy, asthma, and sensitivity needs

 3. Budget planning: Balance performance needs with ongoing costs